-The front and rear seats of the REVOLT are fitted with a lap belt.
-To buckle the lap belt, the male end is inserted into the female end.
-When latching the buckle, the spring loaded latch is NOT pulled.
+The front and rear seats of the Revo are fitted with a 3-point restraint harness system.
+Both must be used during taxi, takeoff and landing for both occupants.
+The shoulder inertia reel system is fitted to the mast and requires the strap to be pulled out slowly.
+Pulling too quickly will lock up the recoil mechanism.
+Once it is out, the male end of the lap belt goes through the metal slot on the shoulder harness and then by buckling the lap belt the shoulder harness is now secure.
+To buckle the lap belt the male end is inserted into the female end.
+When latching the buckle the spring loaded latch is NOT pulled.
 There should be a click heard and felt as the buckle positively locks.
 Then by tugging on the connection, it can be tested that the buckle is secure.
 To remove the seat belt just pull on the release handle until it opens approximately 90 degrees and the buckle will release.
-Please take special care not to allow the heavy metal buckles to fall onto the frame of the REVOLT which may scratch the powdercoating.
+Please take special care not to allow the heavy metal buckles to fall onto the painted body of the Revo which may scratch the paint.

-When flying the trike solo it is important to fasten the rear lap seat belt to prevent contact with hot engine components during flight.
+When flying the trike solo it is important to fasten the rear lap seat belt to prevent contact with hot engine components in flight.